thatonepuggo/tf2gpt/readme.md

 rename .env_example to .env

 in main.py, you can edit the prompt to your liking or you can leave it the same as it is.

+in your browser, connect to the panel by going to https://localhost:5000.

 (OPTIONAL) get virtual audio cable: https://vb-audio.com/Cable/. this will let you use tts response message with the ;ttsask command.